yext/answers-search-ui/README.md

 ## FilterSearch Component

 The FilterSearch component provides a text input box for users to type a query and select a preset matching filter.
-When a filter is selected, a vertical search is performed.
+When a filter is selected, a vertical search is performed, and the filter and query are stored in the url.
 If multiple FilterSearch components are on the page, the search will include all selected filters across all of the components.

 ```html
 <div class="filter-search-container"></div>